Celestial Pearl Danio (Danio margaritatus)

 Celestial Pearl Danios should ideally be kept in a heavily-planted setup with a dark substrate.
 Making sure you have broken lines of sight in the aquarium will allow your fish to display their natural behaviours and help reduce their skittishness.
 Floating plants are a helpful addition; however, driftwood and dried leaves are best avoided as the tannins they release are not a characteristic of its natural waters.
 These fish will require gentle filtration; an air-powered sponge filter would be more than adequate.

-There is a notable difference in the colours of the males and females.
-The males exhibit rather bright blue body colouration with more colouration in their fins, where females exhibit duller bluish-greenish background colouration with a tint of yellowish colour to their bellies.
-Both the male and the female body present small pearly dots.
+Celestial Pearl Danios have an unusual body shape compared to other fish of the same species.
+In addition, there are notable differences in the colours of the males and females.
+The males exhibit relatively bright blue body colouration with more colour in their fins.
+On the other hand, females exhibit duller bluish-greenish background colouration and have a yellowish tint on their bellies.
+In addition, both the males and the female bodies present small pearly dots.

 |Scientific Name||Danio margaritatus|

 |Other Names||Galaxy rasbora, Fireworks rasbora, Rasbora toei, Chilli rasbora, Microrasbora|

 |Best kept as||Groups 6+|

 |PH||6 .5 - 7.5|